 For post flight Analysis we have partnered with Aerobotics to provide their Aeroview solution which is perfect for precision agriculture applications.

 We are also a dealer for DroneDeploy and Pix4D, and can provide these solutions and training if required.

 A: Yes all the data can be exported as a shapefile, which is the most common file format for use with farm management software packages.
 Prescription files generated can also be imported into variable rate machinery via shapefiles.

 A: There are a good few apps that will help you plan flight with integrated airspace monitoring to help you plan safe flights.
 Some will also help you to maintain flight logs (required by the CAA for commercial operations) and even manage multiple drone teams, here’s our recommended list:

-Airnest – Flight logging and metrics – also syncs with Dronedeploy.
+Airdata – Flight logging and metrics – syncs directly with DJI and Dronedeploy.